Dorthu/lf/README.md

 ```
 id=12345
 id!=4567
+id+
 msg~worked
 msg!~failed
+absent-
 ```

-The key must always be present to a match to occur; none of the following filters match the above record:
+The key must always be present to a match to occur unless matching on key absence; none of the following filters match the above record:

 ```
 tag=test